redislabs-training/redis-limiter/README.md

 # Redis Rate Limiter

-A simple server-side rate limiter using Redis Triggers and Javascript Functions.

-This rate limiter limits the number of requests a user token API can do per minute.
-It implements the following logic: the API gateway checks the current calls in a specific minute.
+In the rate-limiting use case, each user token is allowed a certain number of requests per minute.
+Implementing a rate limiter with Redis is straightforward and is based on counters.
+The traditional logic of a rate limiter implies that the API gateway checks the current calls in a specific minute.

 ```
 GET [user-api-key]:[current minute number]
 ```

-If the counter is under a threshold, increase it using the following transaction, otherwise add the API token to the Redis Stream `exceeding` and exit.
+If the counter is under a threshold, increase it using the following transaction and allow the operation.
+Otherwise, deny the operation until the next minute.

 ```
 MULTI
 INCR [user-api-key]:[current minute number]
 EXPIRE [user-api-key]:[current minute number] 59
-QUEUED
 EXEC
 ```

+## An enhanced Rate Limiter

+This basic implementation for a rate limiter can be expanded by adding per-token additional data, such as the last-updated timestamp.
+A proposal to extend the basic rate limiter *without making any changes to the application* involves using Triggers with JavaScript functions.
+Extending the basic rate limiter in this way can be achieved without impacting the application servers, as described below:

+1. The existing counter `[user-api-key]:[current minute number]` keeps track of the number of requests per token in the current minute.
+2. We attach a keyspace trigger that executes a JavaScript function whenever a counter is incremented.
+3. When the counter is incremented, we store the last updated timestamp in a Hash co-located in the same shard as the counter itself, using a hashtag, for example `{[user-api-key]}:data`.
+Additional information can be stored in the Hash, such as the total number of requests for that token.

 ## Setup of the demo